Amazon's Big Summer Sale: More Than 50% Off Adidas Sneakers & Apparel

-Amazon's Big Summer Sale: More Than 50% Off Adidas Sneakers and Apparel
+Amazon Sale: Over 50% Off Adidas Sneakers and Apparel at the Big Summer Sale

 Shop these big deals on Adidas clothing, accessories and footwear for the whole family with Amazon's Big Summer Sale event!
 The Adidas sale on Amazon is happening right now.
 This is your chance to score up to 40% off on Adidas.
 No promo code is needed.